IsaacScript/isaacscript/docs/features.md

 - Your editor shows you the **exact** variables and functions that you can use.
 - Tab-complete **everything** you type, making programming a breeze.
 - Use the <code>Ctrl + .</code> hotkey to automatically import whatever the cursor is over.
 No more manually typing "require()" over and over.
 - Use the <code>F12</code> hotkey (for "Go to Definition") to automatically jump around in your code.
-After using this hotkey for a while, it becomes invaluable!
+Press <code>Alt + Left</code> to return.
+- Use the <code>F2</code> hotkey to rename a variable.
+The editor will automatically rename it everywhere in your entire project!
-- Use the <code>Shift + Alt + F12</code> hotkey (for "Find All References") to automatically find all places where a function is used.
-This makes refactoring easy as pie.
+- Use the <code>Shift + Alt + F12</code> hotkey (for "Find All References") to automatically find all places where something is used.
+With this, it is trivial to work your way backwards from a nested function.
 - And more!

 <br />